Skip to content

 This one thing is the story of the Man Jesus Christ, the Son of God.

 Every observer of this story is a witness.
-And every witness is meant to be a beneficiary because what happened to the Man Jesus is a gift to mankind.
-But every witness is also held accountable, because God the Creator of this universe did not prepare any other way to reach a final conclusion of a person’s life.
+Every witness is meant to be a beneficiary because what happened to the Man Jesus is a gift to mankind.
+But every witness is also held accountable because God, the Creator of this universe, did not prepare any other way to reach a final conclusion of a person’s life.

 This power is real, not an idea or belief of man, but the power of God.
 But this power is manifested in the life of a person by the Holy Spirit through faith.